Quantum-for-Life/phase2/doc/simul-h5-specs.md

 - Attribute: `offset`
     - *Type*: double, `H5T_IEEE_F64LE`
     - *Comment*: Coefficient multiplying the identity term in the Hamiltonian.
-Note that the term `0 0 0 etc.` must not appear in the dataset `paulis` below.
+Note that the term "`0 0 0 etc.`" must not appear in the dataset `paulis` below.

 - Attribute: `normalization`
     - *Type*: double, `H5T_IEEE_F64LE`
-    - *Comment*: Coefficient stored in dataset `coeffs` will be **multiplied** be this value and the simulation will run for the normalized Hamiltonian.
+    - *Comment*: Coefficients stored in dataset `coeffs` will be **multiplied** be this value and the simulation will run for the normalized Hamiltonian.